 The best weather here at Tre Cime is usually in August, but it’s also the busiest month, and this is an incredibly popular hike.
 Like “busloads of people being dropped off here” popular.

-If your only option is to come in August, then, at the very least, I recommend avoiding this hike at the weekend.
-Alternatively, you could try this 3-day hike instead, which goes off the beaten track!
+If your only option is to come in August, then, at the very least, I recommend avoiding hiking Tre Cime di Lavaredo at the weekend.
+For an alternative, check out this 3-day hike instead, which goes off the beaten track!

 Best Time of Day to Hike Tre Cime di Lavaredo